garlic shelf life

 How can you tell if garlic is bad?

-Is it okay to eat expired garlic?
+Is it okay to eat bad garlic?

-Why my garlic is yellow
+Why my garlic is yellow?

 How long will garlic last in the fridge?